evaaaaawu/evaaaaawu.com/src/content/en/key-notes-from-chatgpt-prompt-engineering-for-developers-course.md

 LLMs (Large Language Models) can be categorized into two types: Base LLMs and Instruction Tuned LLMs.

-- Base LLMs predict the next word based on text training data.
+- Base LLMs predict the next word based on their training data.

 - Instruction Tuned LLMs attempt to follow instructions.